 Encourage Employee Engagement

 If a company purely consists of managers and executives leading and employees following, it can be hard to maintain a continuous learning atmosphere.
-In order to thrive, leadership must encourage employees to boldly engage both with themselves and each other.
+In order to thrive, leadership must encourage employees to boldly engage with themselves and each other.

 This can take place through delegating tasks, encouraging two-way communication with management, and generally decentralizing authority whenever possible.
 For instance, including employees in company-wide cultural decisions is an excellent way to encourage their participation.